Classical Association of New England: CANE Awards

 The Matthew I. Wiencke Teaching Prize is awarded each year to a teacher in an elementary or secondary school.
 It is named for Matthew I. Wiencke (d.
 1997), of Dartmouth College.
 He was one of the founders of the CANE Summer Institute and was executive secretary of CANE from 1989 to 1993.

 The Edward Phinney Fellowship, awarded every three years since 1998, provides support for Ancient Greek programs in secondary schools.

 The Phyllis B. Katz Student Prize for Excellence in Undergraduate Research is awarded each year to a student whose paper is accepted for presentation at the CANE annual meeting.
 There is also a writing contest for high-school students.

 The most prestigious of CANE's awards is the Barlow-Beach Award for Distinguished Service, awarded each year for "exceptional service to the classics in New England."
 It is named for Claude Barlow and Goodwin Beach.
 Barlow (d.
 1976) was a long-time officer of CANE, including ten years as secretary-treasurer.
 He was professor of classics at Mount Holyoke College and, later, at Clark University.
 Beach (d.
 1976), though not originally a classicist by profession, was a dedicated Latinist who became a teacher after retiring from a career in business.
 He presented papers on both ancient Latin and neo-Latin at annual meetings over some thirty years and was instrumental in establishing an endowment for CANE.

-Following are the recipients of the Barlow-Beach Award since its inception: